 Possible biosphere-lithosphere interactions preserved in minerals.
 One of our more recent contributions explores how biological processes (ancient and modern) could ultimately influence the chemical properties of magmas and minerals through the recycling of biomass.
 We examined the redox sensitive chemistry in zircons from Lachlan Fold Belt granitoids from two classes of rocks: (i) those that were likely derived from the melting of pre-existing igneous rocks, and (ii) those formed in granitoids magmas that assimilated buried sedimentary material with (reduced) biomass.
 We discovered that zircons from granitoids formed by re-melting of sediments grew under reducing conditions when compared to those formed from re melting of igneous rocks.
 This observation highlights one possible manner in which 'life' may modify the composition of igneous minerals.
 You can find more information in Trail et al., 2015 (Astrobiology).

 A geospeedometer and peak temperature indicator for zircon.
-Our most recent contribution (as of March 2016) presents a possible geospeedometer for zircon.
+We recently presented a possible geospeedometer for zircon.
 This approach relies on the zoning of Li in zircon to reveal temperature-time paths in the crust.
 Such work may be useful to zircon analysts that seek to establish peak thermal temperatures of detrital zircons with unknown thermal histories.
 Our work can also be applied to ~10 to ~100 year timescales of melt generation, storage, and eventual extraction of material during volcanic eruptions.
 See Trail et al., 2016 (Contributions to Mineralogy and Petrology) for more details; in this publication, you can find a few more important applications, including a possible application to exploring the time and intensity of Earth's early magnetic field.